'Brittany Keyes for the council'

-We encourage you to vote for Brittany Keyes for Beloit City Council.
+Brittany Keyes is an exceptionally well-qualified candidate for election to the Beloit City Council.

-Brittany is a hard working, energetic person who spends a lot of her time doing things for the community.
-She and friends run around the city picking up trash from our streets, an exercise activity they call “plogging”.
-She has coached Beloit Memorial High School football and serves on the NAACP education committee.
+She is energetic, smart, and hard-working.
+She carries more than her load when she joins a committee or organization.
+She listens.
+She learns.
+She is an excellent communicator.
+She loves Beloit.

-Brittany is a doctor of physical therapy, working at Beloit Clinic.
-She is a wife and mother.
-She is committed to promoting economic growth and development and increasing access to affordable housing, and she is very concerned about our environment.
+I first got to know Dr. Keyes via the Beloit Health System when I was recovering from rotator cuff surgery.
+She led my treatment with skill and wisdom.
+Prior to coming to Beloit, she worked at the world renowned Mayo Clinic in Minnesota.

 Beloit